 Now aged 26, Donnacha is a very strong-willed, independent-minded and incredibly optimistic person who lives his life the way he wants to live.

-Today, Donnacha has a fantastic job working in IT for Vodafone.
+Today, Donnacha has a fantastic job working in IT.
 He has two university degrees under his belt.
 He has moved from Cork to Dublin, where he lives totally independently.
 He goes out whenever he wants, and goes where he chooses.
 To chat to him, you’d hardly know he is blind.

 But he couldn’t have achieved this degree of independence and confidence on his own.